RingCentral-Pro-Services/serverless-frontend/README.md

 }
 ```

-6. `npm install` to get plugin.
+6. `npm install` to get the plugin.

 7. Set S3 bucket name in serverless.yml (create in root of project).
-It deploys /app folder right now, need to change
+It deploys app/ folder right now, may need to change.

 8. Then deploy `sudo serverless deploy --verbose`

 9. Then sync app/ to S3 bucket, `sudo serverless syncToS3`

 10. Check what domain was generated `sudo serverless domainInfo`

 11. Invalidate CloudFront cache after making changes to CloudFront Distribution `sudo serverless invalidateCloudFrontCache`.

+## TODOS
+* Box it up as a private NPM package instead of having to manually add the file to package.json.
+* Enhance 'serverless domainInfo" plugin command to return custom domain along with the auto-generated cloudfront domain.